Fredericka of Saxe-Gotha-Altenburg: Life

 After her husband's death in 1746 at the age of 31, Fredericka retired to Dryburg Castle in Langensalza, the usual Wittum of the Dowager Duchesses of the Weissenfels branch.
 Shortly after, she acquired a bourgeois garden and more lands in the east of the old town, in front of the city walls.
-Between 1749-1751 was built under her orders a Rococo style palace called the Fredericka's Castle (German: Friederikenschlösschen).
-The building had mansard roofs with ornate dormers.
-Two cavalry houses flanked the castle.
-The park has an orangery, and a coach house, which still existed today.
+Between 1749-1751, a Rococo style palace called Fredericka's Castle (German: Friederikenschlösschen) was built under her orders.
+The building had mansard roofs with ornate dormers; two cavalry houses flanked the castle.
+The park has an orangery, and a coach house, which still exists today.
 The entrance portal carries an alliance coat of arms of Saxe-Gotha-Altenburg and Saxe-Weissenfels.
 The Dowager Duchess died there aged 59.
 She was buried in the Schlosskirche, Weissenfels.

-After Fredericka's death her former personal physician, Christian Friedrich Stöller, acquired the property.
+After Fredericka's death, her former personal physician, Christian Friedrich Stöller, acquired the property.
 From 1922 to the 1990s, the castle was in the possession of Ida Mary Fries-Fiscowitsch.
 Thanks to the private owners until 1945 the interior was changed, but the exterior remained almost intact.
-In the 1990s, the castle became the property of the city, and during 1994-2000 the castle and park were renovated.
+In the 1990s, the castle became the property of the city, and from 1994 to 2000, the castle and park were renovated.
 Based on historical plans of the castle, the garden was reconstructed in the Baroque basic structure from 1751.
-Since 1946, the castle and park was used for cultural events, and weddings.
+Since 1946, the castle and park have been used for cultural events and weddings.